 Representing the 9th Congressional District of Houston, Texas

-Congressman Green currently serves on the Financial Services Committee, where he sits on two subcommittees: Financial Institutions and Consumer Credit as well as Oversight and Investigations, where he holds the position of Ranking Member.
+Congressman Al Green currently serves on the Financial Services Committee.
+He sits on two subcommittees: Financial Institutions and Consumer Credit as well as Oversight and Investigations, where he holds the position of Ranking Member.
 Within the Democratic Party he holds the position of Assistant Whip.

-Born in New Orleans, Louisiana, Congressman Green’s family taught him the importance of positive preparation through education and righteous resistance to overcome persistent injustice.
+Born in New Orleans, Louisiana, Congressman Al Green’s family taught him the importance of positive preparation through education and righteous resistance to overcome persistent injustice.
 He attended Florida A&M University, Howard University, and the Tuskegee Institute.
 Before receiving an undergraduate degree, he enrolled in the Thurgood Marshall School of Law, where he earned his Juris Doctor degree in 1973.
 As a law student, he earned awards in the areas of Federal Procedure and Conflicts.

 After graduating from law school, Congressman Al Green co-founded and co-managed the law firm of Green, Wilson, Dewberry, and Fitch.
-In 1977, he was appointed judge of a Harris County, Texas Justice Court, where he served for 26 years before retiring in 2004.
-Throughout his career, Congressman Green has enjoyed the respect of his colleagues as well as a wide cross-section of community leaders, who have praised his legal skills, impeccable character, and ability to work with people of diverse backgrounds.
+In 1977, he was appointed Justice of the Peace in Harris County, Texas, where he served for 26 years before retiring in 2004.
+Throughout his career, Congressman Al Green has enjoyed the respect of his colleagues as well as a wide cross-section of community leaders, who have praised his legal skills, impeccable character, and ability to work with people of diverse backgrounds.